buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - Monastics and laity support each other

+{% include content_blurb.html category="canon" slug="an4.40" %}
+- It is offerings to worthy mendicants which constitute the basic “religious sacrifice” in the Buddhist religion: even for the ancestors.

 {% include content_blurb.html category="essays" slug="sesshin_pluralism" %}
 - In a meditation retreat, it becomes obvious how intensive practice relies on the generosity of others.